irsyadadl/paranoid/README.md

 ```

 ## Usage
 It's so simple.
 You just need to import the icon you want to use and use it like a component.
-If you dom't know what icon you want to use, you can find it [here](https://irsyad.co/paranoid).
+If you don't know what icon you want to use, you can find it [here](https://irsyad.co/paranoid).

 ```jsx
 import { IconBag } from "@irsyadadl/paranoid";